We use data to advance how organizations make decisions about people, and help leaders operate based on evidence rather than intuition.

 This new interdisciplinary initiative focuses on research, thought leadership and education of the next generation of experts in this emerging field.

-Research is our core activity, done largely in partnership with organizations who share our commitment to advancing evidence-based management.
+Research is conducted in partnership with organizations who share our commitment to advancing evidence-based work places.

 More than a quarter century ago, organizational scholars began to explore the implications of prosociality in organizations.
 Three interrelated streams have emerged from this work, which focus on prosocial motives (the desire to benefit others or expend effort out of concern for others), prosocial behaviors (acts that promote/protect the welfare of individuals, groups, or organizations), and prosocial impact…